Bensabat/Clouds-Detection/README.md

 The folder contain:

 * an EXE folder containing your .bmp images files to analyzed
-* an OBJ folder containing
+* an OBJ folder containing .o files
 * an SRC forder containing
      * sources files
      * Makefile